Home > Developing Well > Children and young people's wellbeing > Child Poverty

 The Housing Act 2004 allows local housing authorities to designate areas for Selective Licensing to support the improvement of privately rented properties, providing certain conditions are met.
 A key element of the scheme is the comprehensive inspection programme which enables the council to identify properties which fall below standards as defined by the housing health and safety rating system, and to offer advice and support to landlords on how they can improve standards.
 License fees are also used to employ a dedicated antisocial behaviour (ASB) officer whose role it is to offer advice and to support landlords when tackling ASB from their tenants.

 [3] Marmot, M., Allen, J., Boyce, T., Goldblatt, P. & Morrison, J. (2020) Health Equity in England: The Marmot Review 10 Years On.
 Institute of Health Equity.
+[Accessed May 2026].

-[4] Corlett, A. (2019) The Living Standards Outlook 2019.
-Resolution Foundation.
+[4] Corlett, A. (2025).
+Resolution Foundation - The Living Standards Outlook 2025.
+[Accessed May 2026].

 [6] Department for Education, 2011.
-A new approach to child poverty: tackling the causes of disadvantage and transforming families' lives
+A new approach to child poverty: tackling the causes of disadvantage and transforming families' lives.

-[7] Welfare Reform and Work Act 2016
+[7Welfare Reform and Work Act 2016.

 [8] Children's Commissioner (2021) Child Poverty: the crisis we can't keep ignoring, January 2021.